samsung-cnct/kraken-lib/Documentation/tags/README.md

 ## List of tags and usage for ansible roles

 ### always
-**: The tag forces ansible to run a role that have 'always' tag.
-Use this for default role such as 'kraken.config'.**
+**: This tag forces ansible to run roles with the 'always' tag.
+Use this for default roles such as 'kraken.config'**

 ### all
- **: If no tags are specified, this 'all' tag will be default tag.**
+ **: If no tags are specified, the default tag is 'all'**
 - roles/kraken.config
 - roles/kraken.cluster_common
 - roles/kraken.nodePool/kraken.nodePool.selector